azka-siddiqui/Outfittr/README.md

-# Rackd
+# Outfittr

-Rackd is a social wardrobe app for uploading, organizing, sharing, and ranking outfits.
+Outfittr is a social wardrobe app for uploading, organizing, sharing, and ranking outfits.
 Think of it as a digital closet with head-to-head rankings, social discovery, and AI-powered style insights.

 ## Features